Zecrus/Balanced-Annihilation/README.md

 12. Give all amphib units torpedoes
 13. Nerfed T2 sea AA
 14. Updated some descriptions
+15. Increased sub health by 50% and damage taken by 50% (so uw is better against amphib)

 Overall Goals:
 1. Have AA and anti-sub naturally incorporated into other sea units